AyaWaken

 The federal RFRA (42 U.S.C. § 2000bb et seq.) codifies the same strict scrutiny standard:

-• The government must demonstrate a compelling interest, and
+• The government must demonstrate a compelling interest

 • Use the least restrictive means of furthering that interest